-The Wang Center for Global Education continually strives to do better and be better for students.
+The Wang Center for Global and Community Engaged Education continually strives to do better and be better for students.
 Through continual pursuit of new opportunities, the Wang Center is able to complete critical self-reflection to encourage growth for stronger programs tomorrow.
 PLU has been recognized for its efforts to expand global education on and off campus, as well as improve programs, and care for the environment.

 Recognition from the Forum on Education Abroad for being in substantial conformity with the Standards of Good Practice by successfully completing The Forum’s Quality Improvement Program (QUIP).
 The Forum’s Quality Improvement Program for Education Abroad is a rigorous process of self-study and peer review that recognizes institutions and organizations for meeting the Standards of Good Practice for Education Abroad while offering suggestions and recommendations for quality improvement.

 Top producer of Peace Corps volunteers by the Peace Corps’ Top Colleges 2019 for small colleges and universities.
 PLU is currently ranked 5th in the nation for producing volunteers, and was first recognized in 2013 as 18th for the same category.
 14 Lutes are currently volunteering with the Peace Corps all around the world (2019).
 PLU has a long history with the Peace Corps; since 1961 the university has produced around 260 Peace Corps volunteers.

 First place in its category of Master’s Institutions in the Second Nature Climate Leadership Awards for its “off and onsetting” educational program for study away air mile carbon mitigation.
 In addition to purchasing carbon credits to offset the negative effects of air travel, student fees will go toward addressing the social cost of carbon through “onsetting,” funding sustainability projects here on campus and in our study away program sites around the world.